vince502/TriggerEfficiency/readme.md

 Efficiencies are calculated as a function of pt, rapidity, centrality.
 Also there is separated efficiencies calculated for mid barrel and forward region as a function of pt.
 Also a plot superimposed efficiencies as function of pt per trigger level is output in this directory.

-Similarly the file trigeff.sh can be configured and ran to calculate trigger efficiency of just one trigger at a time.
+Similarly the bash script trigeff.sh can be configured and ran to calculate trigger efficiency of just one trigger at a time.